 As manufacturers continue to increase their chip performance by increasing the number of cores they contain, the risk of failure and faulty design issues also increases.
-A group of researchers that specialize in computer architecture at MIT believe they have a helpful solution.
+A group of researchers who specialize in computer architecture at MIT believe they have a helpful solution.
 They developed a software simulator, dubbed Hornet, which models the performance of multicore chips much more accurately than its predecessors and can provide a “cycle-accurate” simulation of a chip with 1,000 cores.

 For the last decade or so, computer chip manufacturers have been increasing the speed of their chips by giving them extra processing units, or “cores.”
 Most major manufacturers now offer chips with eight, 10, or even 12 cores.